xray-imaging/DMagic/docs/source/usage.rst

 dmagic daq-start
 ----------------

-Starts real-time directory monitoring and syncs new files to Sojourner continuously.
-Only files created or modified **after** this command is issued are transferred.
+Starts automated file transfer (DAQ) to Sojourner.
+On start, the DM system uploads every file already present in the experiment directory, then continues to sync new or changed files as they arrive.
+Runs until stopped with ``dmagic daq-stop``.

+Because it also handles pre-existing files, ``daq-start`` can be issued at any point — before, during, or after data collection — and will still catch every file in the directory.
 Two DAQ processes are started for each experiment:

 - **Raw data**: ``{analysis-top-dir}/{exp-name}`` on the analysis machine → DM ``data/`` directory
 - **Reconstructed data**: ``{analysis-top-dir}/{exp-name}_rec`` → DM ``analysis/`` directory